FACTBOX-Political risks to watch in Angola

-MPLA party say a steep rise in public investment will allow them
+Santos and his MPLA party have passed a budget with a steep rise

 The MPLA won 72 percent of the vote in an election in August